MEwers96/.NET-CS-Hello-World/README.md

-# .NET-CS-Hello-World
+# .NET/C# Hello World
-Hello World Repo to explore Visual Studio 2019, using C#.
+this is a Hello World Repo to explore Visual Studio 2019, using C#.

 This project is a simple .NET/C# hello world to mess around in.
 The code contains a self written queue class, along with a palindrome checker and string reverser that